 Upcoming Special Programs:

-Pathways: The Influence of Ancient Art on Contemporary Art , May Inter-Session course, with Prof Suzanne Silver from The Ohio State University
+Pathways: Walking Through Art and History in Siena, May Inter-Session course, with Prof Suzanne Silver from The Ohio State University

 Brandeis-in-Siena, 5-week summer course combining studies of Art History and Studio Art for students of Brandeis University, mid-July through mid-August.